 This ugly thing that happens, it's illegal and an abuse of authority, but some policemen, when they see a rental car, they see an easy prey for fine.
 What should you never do?
 One is to skip the Speed limits, they are very strict.
 Do not drive talking on the phone, and be very careful with skipping a semaphore in red.
 If you do not commit any of these infractions you will have a quiet road.

 If you are fined, you will see that the bite exists.
-It consists of paying a smaller amount to the police than the fine amounts, fast and without losing time in papers. «How do we fix this, buddy? »It is usually a good phrase to tell you what to do, although if you go by rental car they will guide you to the agreement.
-My recommendation is: drive attentive to the signs, and in theory they will not fine you….
-If they do, I'd rather pay a fine than take a bite.
-The pity is that being a tourist they will manage to pay you, and invent lies to steal money.
-Yes, that's how shabby the police are in Riviera Maya.
+It consists of paying a smaller amount to the police than the fine amounts, fast and without losing time in papers. «How do we fix this, buddy? »It is usually a good phrase to be told what to do, although if you go by rental car they will guide you to the agreement.
+My recommendation is: drive attentive to the signals, and in theory they will not fine you ...
+If they do, I prefer to pay a fine than to give a bite.
+The pity is that being a tourist they will manage to get paid, and they invent lies to take money from you.
+Yes, that's how shabby the police in Riviera Maya are.
 The rest of the Yucatan Peninsula is quieter.